davemcg/davemcg.github.io/content/home/about.md

 # Biography

-David McGaughey heads the Bioinformatics Group at the Opthlamic Genomics and Visual Function Branch of the National Eye Institute.
+I head the Bioinformatics Group at the Opthlamic Genomics and Visual Function Branch (OGVFB) of the National Eye Institute.
 It is a group of one, responsible for analysis of NGS data in the branch.
-My research interests include (re)analysis of public genomics data sets and genetic variant prioritization in human disease.
+Research interests include (re)analysis of public genomics data sets and genetic variant prioritization in human disease.

 I use bash, python (when necessary), and R (when possible) to get work done.